Type 2 Diabetes

-- Medicines that you take by mouth.
-These include canagliflozin, glipizide, linagliptin, metformin, and pioglitazone.
+- Ones that you take as pills include metformin, canagliflozin, glipizide, linagliptin, and pioglitazone.

-- Insulin.
-Insulin lets sugar (glucose) in the blood enter cells, where it is used for energy.
+It lets sugar (glucose) in the blood enter cells, where it is used for energy.
 Without insulin, the blood sugar level gets too high.
-Most of the time, people who take insulin use a combination of short-acting and long-acting insulin.
-This helps keep blood sugar within the target range.
-You may want to learn more about when insulin is needed for type 2 diabetes.

-Experts recommend weight-loss surgery for people who have type 2 diabetes if their:footnote 3
+Experts recommend weight-loss surgery (also called bariatric surgery) for people who have type 2 diabetes and whose:footnote 1

-- Body mass index (BMI) is 40 or more.
-For people in this group, surgery is recommended even when blood sugar is controlled with medicine or healthy habits.
+- Body mass index (BMI) is 40 or more, even if blood sugar is controlled with medicine or healthy habits.

-- BMI is 35 or more.
-For people in this group, surgery is recommended when blood sugar is not controlled with medicine or healthy habits.
+- BMI is 35 or more if blood sugar isn't controlled with medicine or healthy habits.

-- BMI is 30 or more.
-For people in this group, some doctors may suggest surgery if blood sugar is not controlled with medicine or healthy habits.
+Some doctors may suggest surgery for people whose BMI is 30 or more if blood sugar isn't controlled with medicine or healthy habits.